 Rev Elizabeth M. Edman is an openly lesbian Episcopal priest and professional advocate for LGBTQ+ justice.
 She authored the book “Queer Virtue: What What LGBTQ People Know About Life and Love and How It Can Revitalize Christianity.”

 I think I can understand a little of where Edman is coming from.
-Of course, I’ve never suffered the rejection or come under the prejudice that members of the LGBTQ+ community have so I can only peer in quietly and empathize.
-Many people (Christians included) have failed over the years when it comes to relating to people of the LGBTQ+ community, having treated them very badly for their orientation – sometimes in the Name of Jesus.
+Of course, I’ve never suffered the rejection or come under the prejudice that many members of the LGBTQ+ community have experienced, so I can only peer in quietly and empathize.
+It’s fair to say that quite a few people (Christians included) have failed over the years when it comes to relating to people of the LGBTQ+ community because of their orientation – sometimes in the Name of Jesus.
 No wonder Edman is a professional advocate for LGBTQ+ justice.

 But what does God mean when He says we are to love Him?
 We find the answer here: “If you love Me, obey My commandments” (John 14:15).